NucleusPowered/site-v1/docs/modules/info.md

 ## Message Of The Day

-Nucleus creates a file at `config/nucleus/motd.txt`, that will be displayed on join to anyone with the `nucleus.motd.login` permission, or if they run `/motd` (with the `nucleus.motd.base` permission).
+Nucleus creates a file at `config/nucleus/motd.txt` that will be displayed on join to anyone with the `nucleus.motd.login` permission, or if they run `/motd` (with the `nucleus.motd.base` permission).
 The text file supports Miencraft colour codes prefixed with an ampersand (`&`), and will convert URLs automatically where it sees them.

+To update the file, simply edit the file, then run `/nucleus reload`.
+If you want a different (or no) title for the MOTD, this can be changed in the `main.conf` file, see `info.motd-title`.

 The MOTD supports tokens, see the section "Tokens/Variables" below.